craftcms/docs/docs/commerce/5.x/development/cart.md

 ### Line Items

 A cart’s contents are represented by _line items_.
-Line items are typically populated and refreshed from [purchasables](../system/purchasables.md) when they are added to the cart, but [custom line items](#custom-line-items) can also be created on-the-fly. <Since product="commerce" ver="5.1.0" feature="Custom, ad-hoc line items" />
+Line items are typically populated and refreshed from [purchasables](../system/purchasables.md) when they are added to the cart, but [custom line items](#custom-line-items) can also be created on-the-fly. <Since product="Commerce" repo="craftcms/commerce" ver="5.1.0" feature="Custom, ad-hoc line items" />

 Out-of-the-box, most line items represent a [variant](../system/products-variants.md), and have a quantity, description, notes, a calculated subtotal, options, adjustments (like tax and shipping costs), and other metadata.
 Most importantly, though, the line item retains a reference to its purchasable so that it can be refreshed with the latest information from your store while the customer is shopping.
 [Donations](../system/donations.md) are also added to the cart as line items.